CesarSnake/Battleship/README.md

 Rules:
 The objective of the game is discover where are the ships.
 You must atack the ships and sink all of them to win.
-To atack a ship you must insert a coordinate and pres enter.
+To attack a ship you must insert a coordinate and pres enter.

-Simbols:
+Symbols:
 · unknown, place not discovered.
 ~ water, you miss your shot.
 / hit, you hit one ship but it is not sink